This is the multi-page printable view of this section. Click here to print.

 Virtual Server Auto-Scaling

-- Added notification feature to Virtual Server Auto-Scaling.
+- Added a notification feature to Virtual Server Auto-Scaling.

-- You can add notification settings in the Auto-Scaling Group creation or detail screen.
+- You can add notification settings in the creation or detail screen of an Auto-Scaling Group.

-- You can set the scaling policy when creating an Auto-Scaling Group.
+- You can set scaling policies when creating an Auto-Scaling Group.

-- Added Metric Type of Auto-Scaling Group policy.
+- Added a Metric Type to the Auto-Scaling Group policy.

-- Added: Memory Usage, Network In(bytes), Network Out(bytes), Network In(Packets), Network Out(Packets)
+- Add: Memory Usage, Network In(bytes), Network Out(bytes), Network In(Packets), Network Out(Packets)

-- You can set the Draining Timeout when connecting to the Load Balancer.
+- You can set the Draining Timeout when connecting to a Load Balancer.

 - Virtual Server Auto-Scaling feature change

-- It will be released in conjunction with the Load Balancer service to be released in February 2025.
+- It will be released in conjunction with the Load Balancer service launching in February 2025.

-- NAT setting feature has been added to Auto-Scaling Group.
+- The NAT configuration feature has been added to the Auto-Scaling Group.

-- Virtual Server Auto-Scaling creates and manages Auto-Scaling Group through Launch Configuration and checks and manages the server.
+- Virtual Server Auto-Scaling creates an Auto-Scaling Group through a Launch Configuration and monitors and manages the servers.

-- It provides a schedule method that can set the desired number of servers at a fixed time and a policy method that adjusts the number of servers based on CPU usage rate.
+- Provides a scheduling method that allows setting the desired number of servers at a specified time, and a policy method that adjusts the number of servers based on CPU utilization.